 Further, the appeals court found that the trial court failed to consider the “inherently violent” nature of the offenses committed (the two assaults).
 Inherently violent here is arguably contrasted with another offense, like verbal harassment, as opposed to causing physical harm.
 The court held that when it finds that an inherently violent offense was committed, the decision of whether to issue a FRO is often “perfunctory and self-evident.”
 What this opinion means, in practice, is that when considering whether the plaintiff needs continuing protection from future harm, the court will heavily weigh the inherently violent nature of the offense.
 The court in this opinion is stating that in these violent cases, the FRO should generally be issued.

 The New Jersey case of A.M.C. v.
 P.B. will make it more likely than not that victims of domestic violence will receive the protection of a more permanent NJ restraining order when they have been victims of inherently violent offenses like assault.
-If you need assistance with obtaining or defending against a NJ restraining order, please contact the Law Offices of Peter Van Aulen today for a free consultation to discuss your case.
+If you need assistance with obtaining or defending against a NJ restraining order, please contact the Law Offices of Peter Van Aulen today for a free 30 minute in office consultation to discuss your case.

 Silver v.
 Silver, 387 N.J.
 Super.
 112 (2006).